Orbitrap: Variants

 Currently the Orbitrap analyzer exists in two variants: a standard trap and a compact high-field trap.
 In practical traps, the outer electrode is sustained at virtual ground and a voltage of 3.5 or 5 kV is applied to the inner electrode only.
 As a result, the resolving power at m/z 400 and 768 ms detection time can range from 60,000 for a standard trap at 3.5 kV to 280,000 for a high-field trap at 5 kV and with enhanced FT processing.

 Like in FTICR-MS the Orbitrap resolving power is proportional to the number of harmonic oscillations of the ions; as a result, the resolving power is inversely proportional to the square root of m/z and proportional to acquisition time.
 For example, the values above would double for m/z 100 and halve for m/z 1600.
 For the shortest transient of 96 ms these values would be reduced by 8 times, whereas a resolving power in excess of 1,000,000 has been demonstrated in 3-second transients.

 The Orbitrap analyzer can be interfaced to a linear ion trap (LTQ Orbitrap family of instruments), quadrupole mass filter (Q Exactive family) or directly to an ion source (Exactive instrument, all marketed by Thermo Fisher Scientific).
 In addition, a higher-energy collision cell can be appended to the C-trap, with the further addition of electron-transfer dissociation at its back.
 Most of these instruments have atmospheric pressure ion sources though an intermediate-pressure MALDI source can also be used (MALDI LTQ Orbitrap).

 All of these instruments provide a high mass accuracy (<2–3 ppm with external calibrant and <1–2 ppm with internal), a high resolving power (up to 240,000 at m/z 400), a high dynamic range and high sensitivity.

 Applications

 Orbitrap-based mass spectrometers are used in proteomics and are also used in life science mass spectrometry such as metabolism, metabolomics, environmental, food and safety analysis.
 Most of them are interfaced to liquid chromatography separations, though they are also used with gas chromatography, secondary ion and ambient ionization methods.
-They have also been used to determine molecular structures of isotopically substituted molecular species.
+Orbitrap mass spectrometers have also been used to determine bulk and position-specific isotope ratios at natural abundance.